 by a private organisation that is not operated for the purpose of profit or gain to individual members, shareholders or owners.

+(4) If, for the provision of relief or assistance referred to in sub-bylaw (3)(a) land is provided to a person for residential use, then for the purposes of sub-bylaw (1)(e) the use of that land by that person and any of his or her family for residential purposes shall not be taken to be use for a private purpose.

 [By-law 4 amended in Gazette 20 Jan 1989 p.
 121; 29 Jun 1989 p.
 1870; 29 Dec 1995 p.
 6331; 28 Jun 1996 p.
-3105.]
+3105; 29 Jun 2007 p.
+3246.]

 5. Separately assessable residential land

-Where a charge prescribed by these by-laws is expressed to apply in respect of residential properties, land classified for the purposes of the Part or Division under which the charge is made as Residential that is used as a discrete residential unit shall be the subject of a separate assessment of the charge.
+Where a charge prescribed by these by-laws is expressed to apply in respect of residential properties, land classified for the purposes of the Part or Division under which the charge is made as residential that is used as a discrete residential unit shall be the subject of a separate assessment of the charge.

+[Regulation 5 amended in Gazette 29 Jun 2007 p.
+3246.]

 6. Estimation upon meter malfunction or of non-metered quantity

-(1) Where a charge is to be assessed by reference to the quantity of water concerned and a meter for measuring that quantity is found not to be in proper order or has been removed for repair, the Corporation may estimate the quantity of water concerned —
+(1) Where a charge is to be assessed by reference to the quantity of water concerned and a meter for measuring that quantity is found not to be in proper order , has been removed for repair or a meter reading cannot be obtained for any other reason, the Corporation may estimate the quantity of water concerned —

 (a) by reference to a daily average of the quantity of water supplied during another period;